dos-group/vessim/docs/index.md

 ## How Vessim Works

-Vessim can simulate the local energy systems (we call them "microgrids") that combine computing equipment with renewable energy sources and batteries.
+Vessim can simulate local energy systems (we call them "microgrids") that combine computing equipment with renewable energy sources and batteries.

 ![Vessim Overview](assets/vessim_overview.png)